chooper/autodnsfailover/README.md

 ## Timer

-The timer schedules the checks: how often they should be run, and what should be the timeout.
-It must expose two methods:
+The timer schedules the checks: how often they should be run, what should be the timeout, and how many times a check should be attempted before declaring it failed.
+It must expose those methods:

 * getNextCheckTime(): returns the UNIX timestamp at which the next check should be executed;
 * getCheckTimeout(): returns the time alloted to the check to execute (once this time is elapsed, the check is considered as failed).
+* getRetry(): returns the number of times that a check should report an error before it is considered as really failing.

 ### TickTimer

-This implementation schedules a check at regular intervals with a fixed timeout.
+This implementation schedules a check at regular intervals with a fixed timeout and a constant number of tries.

 ## Logger